Tips and tricks for your arrival in France and at Sciences Po

 “La Péniche” is not a weird barge floating on the Seine River

 Urkund is the name of the anti-plagiarism software used by Sciences Po.
 In Swedish it means “document” or “record”.
-It's very simple to use: students send their essays in to their teacher’s Urkund email address and the work goes through the anti-plagiarism system to be compared to the internet database.
+It's very simple to use: students send their essays to their teacher’s Urkund email address and the work goes through the anti-plagiarism system to be compared to the internet database.

 The student's mantra: two sections, two subsections